fromheten/fromheten.github.io/_posts/2017-04-15-Building_a_NixOS_server_from_a_Intel_NUC.md

 Generate the NixOS configuration for your setup: `# nixos-generate-config --root /mnt`.

 After having created `/mnt/etc/configuration.nix`, add these three lines at line 13.
-At this point I wanted to use Emacs - so in a terminal you can just `# nix-env -p emacs` to create a shell with emacs available, and in the new shell just run `emacs`.
+At this point I wanted to use Emacs - so in a terminal you can just `# nix-shell -p emacs` to create a shell with emacs available, and in the new shell just run `emacs`.

 ```
 boot.loader.grub.enable = true;